 2 minutes’ walk from the Uffizi Gallery

-13th-century Palazzo Vecchio is in Piazza della Signoria.
+The 13th-century Palazzo Vecchio is in Piazza della Signoria, one of the most photographed squares in Italy.
 Florence town hall, the building has always been the symbol of the city’s civil power.
-Comprising of Roman and medieval ruins and Renaissance chambers and artwork, a visit to the historic Palazzo Vecchio is a must in your two days in Florence.
+Comprising Roman and medieval ruins and Renaissance chambers and artwork, a visit to the historic Palazzo Vecchio is a must in your two days in Florence.